EnterpriseDB/repmgr/README.md

 table , it's advisable to regularly purge historical data with `repmgr cluster cleanup`; use the `-k/--keep-history` to specify how many day's worth of data should be retained.

+Note that when a standby node is not streaming directly from its upstream node, i.e. recovering WAL from an archive, `apply_lag` will always appear as `0 bytes`.

 Using a witness server with repmgrd